Hello all you SAP Analytics Cloud fans,

-At SAP, we’re working hard to provide you with the best experience possible when using SAP BusinessObjects Cloud (BOC).
-We’ve made significant changes to improve the performance and reliability of BOC making it more robust than ever.
+At SAP, we’re working hard to provide you with the best experience possible when using SAP Analytics Cloud (formerly known as BOC).
+We’ve made significant changes to improve the performance and reliability of SAP Analytics Cloud making it more robust than ever.

 Starting with Wave 23 (2016.23), the home screen loads 50% faster and stories load 25% faster than before.
 We have also implemented a wide range of changes outlined below that further improve performance and reliability in general: